pinyaras/GMAClient/README.md

   "algorithm_client_port": 8088,//do not change
   "algorithm_client_identity": "test",//Make sure to change the "algorithm_client_identity" to your assgined ID.
   "algorithm_client_password": "test",//Make sure to change the "algorithm_client_identity" to your assgined password.
-  "enable_rl_agent": true,//set to true to enable rl agent, set to false to use GMA's baseline algorithm.
+  "enable_rl_agent": true,//set to true to enable rl agent, set to false to use system's default algorithm.

   "rl_agent_config":{
     "agent": "PPO",//supported agents are "PPO", "DDPG", "SAC", "TD3", "A2C", "LTE", "Wi-Fi".